Online Student Support Services

 Your safety and success is our number one priority.
 During this time of transition, it is especially important to ask for help.
 Please don't hesitate to reach out if you are experiencing issues with online tools, need assistance with internet and device access, or have questions about university operations.

-If you decide to utilize free local wifi hotspots, please follow best practices from local health authorities and take precautions to protect your and your community's health and safety.
+If you decide to use free local wifi hotspots, please follow best practices from local health authorities and take precautions to protect your and your community's health and safety.

-Some local internet service providers are offering significant discounted services to students to assist with the transition to remote learning:
+Some local internet service providers are offering significantly discounted services to students to assist with the transition to remote learning:

 Log in to your class frequently to check out changes to the course, review the syllabus, and look for assignments that are coming due.